 The girls academy program works within the school system to drive community-led solutions aimed at reducing the barriers that prevent Indigenous girls from completing their education and reaching their full potential.
 The Girls Academy equips Indigenous girls with the tools required to engage in their education, achieve their goals and change their communities.
 The Esperance Girls Academy was established in term 2, 2017 and we have signed up 36 girls as members.
 All Indigenous girls are welcome from years 7 to 12.
 We welcome any parent inquires or feel free to come in and have a visit with us.

-We are delighted to have Anna Bonney as the full-time Program Manager and Annette Hanson and Michelle de Lacy who share the position of Development Officer to support delivery of the program.
-Mrs Hanson will also continue to support students in classes through her position as Aboriginal and Islander Education Officer (AIEO), as will Michelle in her other role as Education Assistant in the literacy and numeracy support classes.
+We are delighted to have Anna Bonney as the full-time Program Manager and Michelle de Lacy as a Development Officer to support delivery of the program.

 Students had a ball at the Esperance Girls Academy's overnight induction.
 After a parent information session, the girls played human target archery, and competition was fierce!

 They enjoyed a team dinner before snuggling into beds on the gym mats to watch a local dreamtime story, Mandaboornap Puppet Performance, which stars several Girls Academy students.

 The following day they enjoyed a big cooked breakfast ahead of some group activities.
 One group worked on individual canvases that will be put together for a big display for NAIDOC Week — and there are some very talented artists among them!